nitinsethiya/olympic_medals/olympic/README.md

 To run the API project, go to the root directory of the project and run ```lein run``` or an uberjar can also be created and run by a java process.

+A deliberate sleep time of 1 sec has been added in the API service request to show loading state.

 If the API server is off, the response will be error in fetching from server.

 ### Environment Setup